 Cars Brands that start with P

 One of the greatest achievements of mankind – the automobile – continues to develop and improve today.
 In its 150 years, it has undergone such dramatic changes that modern man cannot be recognized in a four- or three-wheeled baby carriage in which the prototype of the modern automobile moves without a horse-drawn carriage.
-An interesting point in this automotive history is that such an achievement attributed to modernity as electric propulsion as applied to the automobile was used at the very beginning of transportation, coming to replace the steam engine.
-But it was undeservedly “forgotten” for almost 100 years when man began to realize the need for an economical attitude to natural resources and the preservation of ecology.
+An interesting point in this automotive history is that such an achievement attributed to modernity, such as electric propulsion, was applied to the automobile at the beginning of transportation, replacing the steam engine.
+But it was undeservedly “forgotten” for almost 100 years when man realized the need for an economical attitude to natural resources and ecology preservation.

 What car brands start with P?